Followers

 Yankee Doodle Spies Mothers Day

-I just thought I'd take a short post to salute all of the mothers of the American Revolution.
-Motherhood was an unrelenting, painful, tedious, demanding, unforgiving, and too often under-appreciated vocation in the time of the Yankee Doodle Spies.
+I just thought I'd take a moment to salute all the mothers of the American Revolution.
+Motherhood was an unrelenting, painful, tedious, demanding, unforgiving, and too often underappreciated vocation during the time of the Yankee Doodle Spies.
 Sadly, not unlike today in many cases.
-I use this blog in great part to hail the so-called second tier of first patriots.
-The untold and little mentioned men and women who played important roles in the struggle that birthed the first modern republic.
-Okay, I do post on the top tier from time to time but that is to fill out the story.
+I use this blog, in great part, to hail the so-called second tier of first patriots.
+The untold and little-mentioned men and women who played important roles in the struggle that birthed the first modern republic.
+Okay, I do post on the top tier from time to time, but that is to fill out the story.
 This one is for the moms...

 Mary

 I posted a previous blog about the greatest (sorta) mother of the American Revolution: Mary Ball Washington.
-This steely widow birthed the ages "indispensable man" George Washington.
-She was kind of a Beeyoche, but her stubborn and strong-willed nature clearly passed on to George.
-The result: a leader who although flawed managed to adapt to adversity, rally diverse peoples, and keep a nation (and himself) together for eight long years until the millennium's most unlikely victory came to being.
+This steely widow gave birth to the age's "indispensable man," George Washington.
+She was kind of a Beeyoche, but her stubborn, strong-willed nature clearly passed to George.
+The result: a leader who, although flawed, managed to adapt to adversity, rally diverse peoples, and keep a nation (and himself) together for eight long years until the millennium's most unlikely victory came to be.
 Despite their often strained relationship, Washington doted on his mother.
 We can be thankful to the woman who raised a son to become the leader of a new nation and the idol of most of his age.

 Mary Ball Washington's fire and